simon-mack/trans_health/README.md

 ### Disparities Between Transgender and Cisgender People
 - Trans people are more likely than cis people to have poor health in every U.S. region
-- The greatest health disparities between cis and trans people are in U.S. Territories (Puerto Rico and Guam) and in the Midwest
+- The greatest health disparities between cis and trans people are in the Midwest and Northeast
 - The region with the least health disparity between cis and trans people is, surprisingly, the South

 ### Disparities Among Transgender People
-- Trans people who didn't graduate high school, earn less than $15,000 annually, or are unable to work are the most likely to have poor health
-- The age group with the poorest health is 54-65
+- Groups of trans people at the highest risk of having poor health:
+  - Didn't graduate high school
+  - Earn less than $15,000 annually
+  - Are unable to work
+  - Are age 54 to 65
+  - Are gender nonconforming
+  - Are gay

 - Another surprise: white, non-Hispanic trans people are more likely to have poor health than Hispanic trans people and/or trans people of color (though not by much)
+- Trans people who are unable to work are more than 9 times as likely to have poor health than employed trans people
+- Trans people who didn’t graduate high school are almost 4 times as likely to have poor health than trans people who graduated from college or technical school
-- Trans people who identified themselves as gender nonconforming were almost twice as likely to have poor health than trans men, with trans women falling in the middle
+- Gender nonconforming trans people are almost twice as likely to have poor health than trans men, with trans women falling in the middle
 - Straight trans people are less likely to have poor health than gay trans people, but are more likely to have poor health than bisexual trans people